Kimberly Gustafson, Instructor

 The Leadership and Management of Nonprofit Organizations major will prepare students for jobs in the nonprofit sector.
 Through the Leadership and Management of Nonprofit Organizations (LMNO) program, students will be empowered to become successful professionals who work to advance the quality of life in communities.
 The program prepares students with opportunities to increase their abilities and skills in the work of leadership to enhance nonprofit organizations.
 Students will develop a basic understanding of the nonprofit sector, the role of philanthropy in the United States, and introduce the history, philosophy, ethics, and organizational structure of nonprofit and social service agencies.
-Students will apply fundraising techniques, the roles of human service professionals in the nonprofit field, and leadership and team development in organizational structures.
-In addition, students will study organizations and teams through the lens of leadership to apply theory to practice in different organizations including nonprofit organizations.
+Students will apply fundraising, volunteer management, financial management, leadership and team development techniques.

 Upon completion of the undergraduate program, students may also earn the Certified Nonprofit Professional credential with the Nonprofit Leadership Alliance organization.
 This certification requires students to have knowledge and experiences in 10 different competencies areas.
 Those competency areas are: Communication, Marketing, and Public Relations; Culture and Diversity; Financial Resource Development and Management; Foundations and Management of Nonprofit Sector; Governance, Leadership, and Advocacy; Legal and Ethical Decision Making; Personal and Professional Development; Program Development; Volunteer and Human Resource Management; and Future of the Nonprofit Sector.